-Control Name Description Policies and Procedures Define control standards for particular areas, and reference aids or resources to assist employees in performing their duties Process Monitoring These controls include reviewing transaction error reports, reviewing compliance with applicable laws/regulations, conducting quality assurance reviews, financial statement reviews, etc. Reconciliations/ Comparisons Ensure that two or more data sets/elements match, for example reconciling bank accounts, comparisons of subledger totals to control accounts, comparisons of data transfer record counts, etc; Segregation of Duties Reduce the risk of accidental errors, incomplete or inadequate performance of controls, and fraud Strategic Monitoring and Governance Management of Lines of Business, including short and long-term planning, organisational design/staffing, key performance indicator reviews, risk management, data governance, knowledge management, etc; System Access Approval and Monitoring Authorisation, identification and authentication of appropriate access to IT resources System Change Control Ensure changes to IT systems meet the needs, perform as expected, and do not create security vulnerabilities System Data Encryption Ensure sensitive data is encrypted in at-risk IT assets such as laptops, smart phones/blackberry's and back-up tapes System Monitoring and Response Ensure the technology environment is monitored, and that appropriate actions are taken based on the results System Security Configurations Security configurations at the software, infrastructure, hardware, or network layers that ensure the confidentiality of data Third-Party Monitoring Ensure that third parties are operating in accordance with agreements and contracts and deviations are acted upon by management Training/Communication Ensure that employees, at all levels, receive training to provide them with the competences required to perform their duties Validity/Existence Tests Controls that validate the existence of assets.
+Control Name Description Process Monitoring These controls include reviewing transaction error reports, reviewing compliance with applicable laws/regulations, conducting quality assurance reviews, financial statement reviews, etc. Reconciliations/ Comparisons Ensure that two or more data sets/elements match, for example reconciling bank accounts, comparisons of subledger totals to control accounts, comparisons of data transfer record counts, etc; Segregation of Duties Reduce the risk of accidental errors, incomplete or inadequate performance of controls, and fraud Strategic Monitoring and Governance Management of Lines of Business, including short and long-term planning, organisational design/staffing, key performance indicator reviews, risk management, data governance, knowledge management, etc; System Access Approval and Monitoring Authorisation, identification and authentication of appropriate access to IT resources System Change Control Ensure changes to IT systems meet the needs, perform as expected, and do not create security vulnerabilities System Data Encryption Ensure sensitive data is encrypted in at-risk IT assets such as laptops, smart phones/blackberry's and back-up tapes System Monitoring and Response Ensure the technology environment is monitored, and that appropriate actions are taken based on the results System Security Configurations Security configurations at the software, infrastructure, hardware, or network layers that ensure the confidentiality of data Third-Party Monitoring Ensure that third parties are operating in accordance with agreements and contracts and deviations are acted upon by management Training/Communication Ensure that employees, at all levels, receive training to provide them with the competences required to perform their duties Validity/Existence Tests Controls that validate the existence of assets.
 Examples include physical inventory counts to determine that quantities and descriptions of goods and/ or supplies on hand are accurate, fixed asset inventories to validate the existence of items represented in the accounts, and other similar processes